davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: same diagram with a random follower Xed out

-But the leader has no special immunity here.
+But the leader is not immune to problems.
 If a random node crashes, it very well could be the leader.
-What if it's the leader that goes down?
+So what if it's the leader that goes down?

 DIAGRAM: same diagram, but with the leader Xed out